JorgeAGomez/terminalCommands/README.md

 I will be expanding this list from time to time as I discover / create more commands that help me on my day to day as an iOS Engineer.

+If using ZSH make sure to create the file `~/.zshrc` and add all these commands below inside this file.

 # ZSHRC